dotnet/windows-desktop/README.md

-# Windows Desktop Modernization.
-Guidance and Samples
+# Windows Desktop Application Modernization Guidance

 This repo contains valuable information to help you modernize your .NET desktop applications.